MANIKUMARDK/Copy-File/README.md

 Anaconda - Python 3.7
 ## ALGORITHM:
 ### Step 1:
-Load the CSV into a DataFrame.
+First open the required file form which we need to copy the text.

+Again using the with keyword to open the empty file.

 ### Step 2:
- Print the number of contents to be displayed using df.head().
+Using keyword "with" to open the requied file.

 ### Step 3:
-The number of rows returned is defined in Pandas option settings.
+Again using the with keyword to open the empty file.

 ### Step 4:
-Check your system's maximum column with the pd.options.display.max_column statement.
+The empty file is open by using 'W' which is used to write only.

 ### Step 5:
-Increase the maximum number of rows to display the entire DataFrame.
+The four function is used to take each line from the main file.

+### Step 6:
+End the program.

 ## PROGRAM: